Army Mountaineering Association: Mountaineering

-Climbing Competitions
+Competitions

-The AMA organises bouldering and indoor sport climbing competitions for the Army.
-The first Army level sport climbing competition was organised at Bristol by Colonel Paul John Edwards on 28 April 1995.
+The AMA organises bouldering and other indoor competition climbing events for the Army.
+The first Army-level indoor competition lead climbing event was organised at Bristol by Colonel Paul John Edwards on 28 April 1995.
 The AMA continues to organise indoor climbing competitions and now competes annually against the Royal Navy and RAF, as well as contributing members to the Combined Services Sport Climbing team, which competes regularly against military sport climbers from other countries.

 Prominent AMA members

 The following are current/former presidents, vice-presidents or Chairman of the AMA.